adversary-org/twython-tools/README.md

 * Python 3.2 or greater.
 * Current version of Twython.
 * Current version of Requests.
+* Current version of PyCrypto.

-* * I recommend reinstalling Requests with the --upgrade flag after Twython is installed as Twython tends to install an older version.
-* * As this code depends on Twython you can skip Requests and rely on the version installed by Twython by default.
+I recommend reinstalling Requests with the --upgrade flag after Twython is installed as Twython tends to install an older version.
+As this code depends on Twython you can skip Requests and rely on the version installed by Twython by default.
-* Current version of PyCrypto

 ### Installation